|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This creamy baked macaroni and cheese recipe is my favorite.
-What makes it stand out from all the other baked macaroni and cheese recipes out there?
 This mac and cheese is easy to make, has a rich flavor, and a smooth and creamy texture that isn't overly heavy and gooey.
 The secret?
 A blend of mascarpone, cottage cheese, and gruyere cheese.

-Why Large Elbow Macaroni?
+Use Large Elbow Macaroni

-Large elbow macaroni is, well, larger and there is more room for the cheese to get inside and flavor the noodles.
+Large elbow macaroni is larger and there is more room for the cheese to get inside and flavor the noodles.
 Every noodle is filled with cheesy goodness.
 The inside of small elbow macaroni noodles don't fill up with cheese, it remains on the outside, and the result is a dish with inferior flavor and texture.

 Oil or butter an 8x8 (2 quart) baking pan.